void

 fastrova.png

-Franta Habán ze Žižkova, Franta Sauer, 1923
+Franta Habán ze Žižkova, Franta Sauer,1923

 Background

 Olga Fastrová (born Cikhartová) was a Czech writer, journalist and translator, considered the first female Czech journalist.
 In 1896 she completed her teacher's education, a rare feat for a woman in those days.
-In 1898 she married the dramatist and translator Otto Faster (1872-1907) with whom she had three daughters.
+In 1898 she married the dramatist and translator Otto Faster (1872-1907), with whom she had three daughters.

 Hašek and Fastrová

-In his book Franta Habán ze Žižkova, Franta Sauer dedicates an entire chapter to the meeting between the two, and confirms the story about the Bolsheviks eating human meat, or rather: he was just relaying Hašek's version from the story Kronštat, printed in Rudé právo 20 March 1921.
-Otherwise Sauer describes the meeting as being held in a polite manner.
+In his book Franta Habán ze Žižkova, Franta Sauer dedicates an entire chapter to the meeting between the two, and confirms the story about the Bolsheviks eating human meat, or rather: he was just relaying Hašek's version from the story Kronštat, printed in Rudé právo on 20 March 1921.
+Otherwise, Sauer describes the meeting as being held in a polite manner.

 Quote(s) from the novel